gchan/Casper/README.md

 You can view the code changes by going [here](https://github.com/gchan/Casper/compare/TryGhost:master...master).

 ### Header
-* Open Sans bold font weight reduced from 700 to 600.
 * Removed blog logo and blog cover.
 * Simple blog heading title and blog description.